It’s a bit crummy outside, so let’s take a brief intermission from adventure to talk tales of destiny and fate.

 There have been many times in my life when a highly improbable circumstance or chain of events has directly influenced my decision making process.
 Some cues have been subtle, others, full-blown smacks upside the head, giving me pause to re-think which path of the forked road I might choose to follow.

-Many “spiritual” people treat these nudges as evidence of destiny, and excuse to to absolve themselves from responsibility.
+Many “spiritual” people treat these nudges as evidence of destiny, and an excuse to absolve themselves from responsibility.
 “I do whatever my higher self says,” or “God wants me to learn more about poverty,” bullshit like that.

 But just because you stumbled upon a celestial note saying “Turn left not right if you want to avoid falling into the chasm of despair,” doesn’t mean the responsibility of choice ceases to be exclusively yours.